oofem/oofem/doc/oofemInput/domainrecords.rst

 represents acceleration.

 The second alternative allows to specify initial conditions providing expressions for unknown value, velocity and acceleration using expressions (``f``, ``dfdt``, ``d2fdt2`` parameters).
-The expressions can depend on position (’c1’, ’c2’, and ’c3’ variables corresponding to x,y, and z coordinates of given node (dof manager)).
+The expressions can depend on position (’x’, ’y’, and ’z’ variables corresponding to x,y, and z coordinates of given node (dof manager)).
 The individual DOFs are determined using ``dofs`` array.
 The ``set`` parameter determines the set of nodes, to which the initial condition is applied.